smetam/pylae/README.md

 ```bash
 pip3 install -r requirements.txt
 ```

+## System requirements

+Approximate runtime on a modern PC \ server is 1 minute for 9 ancestral populations, 120,000 SNPs and a window size of 50.
+The memory usage (resident) is about 100-110 megabytes (1 process for 1 sample at a time).

 ## Usage:

 ### Data preparation stage:
 (will be performed by script itself in future)